LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/blender.md

 ### Animation - Common Issues

-**Objects in Model appear in different places as in Blender when exporting to Unity.**
+**Objects in my model appear in different places as in Blender when exporting to Unity.**
 This might be because you have directly animated an object, instead of an armature.
 Try parenting your object to an armature and remake your animation with that.

 **Animations are broken in Unity.**
 This might be because you have animations with the same name in your NLA editor.
 Make sure your animations have unique names.

 ## Exporting Assets For Unity

 To export your model, go to: `File` -> `Export` -> `FBX (.fbx)`
-This will open our FBX exporter window, where we have some options available to us:
+This will open our FBX exporter window, where we have some options available to us.
+If you have put your animations in the NLA editor, you'll want to disable `All Actions` under the `Bake Animation` dropdown.

 ![Screenshot: Export as FBX Settings](/images/lethallib/custom-enemies/blender/BlenderExportAsFBX.png)

 The most important thing here however is the transform section.
 Because of the differences in Blender's and Unity's coordinate systems, exporting your model is not quite as straight-forward as you'd think.
 It's very easy to get your model pointing in the wrong direction, being sideways, or even upside down if you don't have correct values set.